WillUHD/walker/README.md

     /usr/lib/weIgnoreThis.dylib (compatibility version 2.0.0, current version 2.0.6)
 ```

 `@rpath`s are the hardest to deal with because there can be many `rpath` locations and we need to search each of them against the file's location relative to the `rpath` location.
-However, with an automated extractor like Walker, it's easy (unlike doing it manually).
+However, with an automated extractor like Walker, it's made easier.

 ## How Walker patches dependencies
 Here's a rough flowchart of Walker's average workflow (you can always refer to the source code later on):
 1. Get the parent dependency's `otool -L`
 2. Check if it has `rpath`s or not, using `otool -l`.
 If it does, see if each `rpath` library exists in each of the `rpath` paths.
-Finally, we can retrieve the absolute location of each `rpath` dependency.
+Finally, retrieve the absolute location of each `rpath` dependency.
 3. Check if it has `loader_path`s, `executable_path`s, or absolute paths.
-These path retrievals are a lot simpler.
 4. Queue all the nested dependencies found.
-5. Copy this dependency to the target resultant folder, and patch it with `install_name_tool` to make it `@loader_path` with the rest.
+5. Copy the dependency to the target resultant folder, and patch it with `install_name_tool` to make it `@loader_path` with the rest.
 6. Loop again for each dependency in queue.

 ## Performance
-`native-image` with virtual threading allows Walker to patch 1085 nested dependencies in around 4s.
+`native-image` with virtual threading allows Walker to patch a complex 172-dependency library in around 4s.